 Data Privacy Concerns

 Every task you complete generates data.
 Your mobile number, email, device information, app usage patterns, survey responses — all of it flows to CashStark and, through promoted apps, to third-party advertisers.
-The site’s privacy policy (when it exists) is generic and doesn’t specify data retention periods or third-party sharing agreements with the specificity you’d expect from a platform handling Indian user data under the Digital Personal Data Protection Act, 2023.
+The platform‘s privacy policy (where there is one) is not platform-specific and details about retention periods and sharing arrangements with other third parties are not specified to the extent as one would require for a platform managing Indian users’ data under the Digital Personal Data Protection Act, 2023.

 This article is not legal advice, but a practical overview to help you recognise when a site may not be treating your data with the care Indian law expects.